Schnappi, das kleine Krokodil

-"Das kleine Krokodil" ("The Little Crocodile"), also known under the title "Schnappi", is the debut single of animated cartoon crocodile Schnappi from his first album, Schnappi und Seine Freunde.
+"Das kleine Krokodil" ("The Little Crocodile"), also known under the title "Schnappi", is a song by the animated cartoon crocodile Schnappi, released as the lead single from his debut album, Schnappi und Seine Freunde.
 The voice of Schnappi is provided by Joy Gruttmann, a child singer.
 Joy's aunt, Iris Gruttmann, originally wrote the song in 1999 without the "Schni-Schna-Schnappi, Schnappi Schnappi schnapp" refrain, but when the song was uploaded to the internet, this hook was added in without the Gruttmanns' or Universal Music Group's knowledge.
 The song quickly became a viral hit, and it was released as a single on 6 December 2004—Joy's ninth birthday.

-"Schnappi" subsequently became a success in several continental European countries, topping the singles charts of Austria, Flanders, Germany, the Netherlands, Norway, Sweden, and Switzerland; it ended 2005 as Europe's sixth-best-selling single.
-It also became a top-10 hit in Australia and New Zealand.
+"Schnappi" subsequently became a success in continental Europe, topping the singles charts of Austria, Flanders, Germany, the Netherlands, Norway, Sweden, and Switzerland; it ended 2005 as Europe's sixth-best-selling single.
+It also became a top-10 hit in Australia and New Zealand, reaching number two in the latter country.
 In 2005, the song won an ECHO Award for Download of the Year.
 The song has spawned a number of cover versions in different languages that also became chart hits.

 Background

-German child singer Joy Gruttmann provides the vocals on "Schnappi".
+German child singer Joy Gruttmann provided the vocals for "Schnappi".
 Her aunt, Iris Gruttmann, composed the music in 1999 and rewrote the lyrics that her coworker provided.
-Joy, four years old at the time, was asked to sing the track.
+Joy, four years old at the time, was asked to sing on the track.
 After it was recorded, it was included on a 2001 nursery rhyme sampler titled Iris Lieder – Lied für mich, without the signature "Schni-Schna-Schnappi, Schnappi Schnappi schnapp" hook.
-Several years later, in 2004, the song was featured on a compilation album for popular German children's series Die Sendung mit der Maus, sung by an animated crocodile called "Schnappi", who had never been featured on the programme before.
-Attention toward the song grew, and it was eventually illegally uploaded to the internet, unknown to the Gruttmanns or Universal Music Group at the time, with the aforementioned hook added in.
+Several years later, in 2004, the song was featured on a compilation album for the popular German children's series Die Sendung mit der Maus, sung by an animated crocodile called "Schnappi", who had never been featured on the programme before.
+Attention toward the song grew, and it was eventually uploaded to the internet illegally—unknown to the Gruttmanns or Universal Music Group at the time—with the aforementioned hook added in.
 Around this time, the song received its first airplay exposure when a radio station in Cologne, Germany, added the track to its playlists.

 The Gruttmanns were on a family holiday during these events, and after returning home in August 2004, the editorial team for Die Sendung mit der Maus told them of the news.
 Upon checking the internet, they noticed the song being discussed on many message boards, discovered various remixes of "Schnappi" ranging from heavy metal to techno, and saw a video for Wacken Open Air in which rock fans were singing the track.
-Soon, the managing director of Bavaria Media, Rolf Moser, decided to handle the recording's licensing and promotional agreements, and it was officially released as a single in Germany on Joy's ninth birthday, 6 December 2004.
+Soon, the managing director of Bavaria Media, Rolf Moser, decided to handle the track's licensing and promotional agreements, and it was officially released as a single in Germany on Joy's ninth birthday, 6 December 2004.
 At this point, Iris hired more employees and began to work on the Schnappi und Seine Freunde album.